-Our supply chain management faculty members stay at the leading-edge of the industry through rigorous applied research.
+Our supply chain management faculty members stay at the leading edge of the industry by pursuing rigorous applied research.

-Assistant Professor Scala's areas of expertise include decision modeling, energy utilities, military applications, spare parts management and cybersecurity.
+Dr. Scala's areas of expertise include decision modeling, energy utilities, elections security, military applications, spare-parts management and cybersecurity.
 She has published numerous papers in leading journals and actively consults industry clients.
-Scala is the M.S. program director and can be reached at supplychain AT_TOWSON.
+Dr. Scala is the graduate program director and can be reached at supplychain AT_TOWSON.

-Associate Professor Li's teaching interests include e-Business, customer relationship management and applied ERP systems.
-His research interests include team dynamics, search engine optimization and the use of business IT solutions.
+Professor Li's teaching interests include e-Business, customer relationship management, and applied ERP systems.
+His research interests include team dynamics, search engine optimization, and the use of business IT solutions.
 He teaches the Customer Relationship Management course and is a 2011 recipient of the College of Business and Economics Outstanding Scholarship Award.

-Associate Professor Tomasi’s teaching interests include business process management, e-Business and ERP systems.
-Her research interests include project team dynamics and search engine optimization.
+Dr. Tomasi’s teaching interests include business process management, ERP systems and data analytics.
+Her research interests include data visualization, sports analytics, and STEM education.
 She teaches the Business Process Management course.

 Professor Yao's teaching interests include project management, operations management and supply chain management.
 His primary research interests include supply chain management for technology-intensive industries as well as innovative supply chain technology integration.
 Professor Yao teaches EBTM 602 Intro to Supply Chain Management and EBTM 720 Supply Chain Analytics.